What did we do?

-We’re implementing and evaluating the use of individually tailored programmes of talking therapies for patients with chronic widespread pain (CWP).
+We implementing and evaluated the use of individually tailored programmes of talking therapies for patients with chronic widespread pain (CWP).

-This 12 month project, supported by NHS Salford Clinical Commissioning Group’s (CCG) research and innovation fund aims to improve patient care for people in Salford who experience CWP.
+This 12 month project, supported by NHS Salford Clinical Commissioning Group’s (CCG) research and innovation fund aimed to improve patient care for people in Salford who experience CWP.

-We aim to harness the opportunity for service innovation by evaluating the implementation of a flexible pain pathway offering stepped care (using both high and low intensity interventions), including evidence-based, telephone-delivered talking therapy.
-This will be delivered by specially trained Psychological Wellbeing Practitioners (PWPs) from the Salford Six Degrees Improved Access to Psychological Therapy (IAPT) service, taking account of patient preferences and ensuring that patients receive the most appropriate option(s) for treatment.
+Our aim was to harness the opportunity for service innovation by evaluating the implementation of a flexible pain pathway offering stepped care (using both high and low intensity interventions), including evidence-based, telephone-delivered talking therapy.
+This was delivered by specially trained Psychological Wellbeing Practitioners (PWPs) from the Salford Six Degrees Improved Access to Psychological Therapy (IAPT) service, taking account of patient preferences and ensuring that patients receive the most appropriate option(s) for treatment.